williamtyn/hangman/README.md

 <h2 id="bugs">Bugs</h2>
-If the player want to change their nickname they need to end and restart the whole program.
-If they choose to play again after win or lose the game repeats with the same nickname.
+If the player wants to change their nickname, they need to end and restart the whole program.
+If they choose to play again after winning or losing, the game repeats with the same nickname and they don't have an option to change it.

 <h3 id="solved-bugs">Solved Bugs</h3>

+1. I got stuck in the while loop where the program checks the guesses.
+When the player guessed the right word, the loop broke, and at the end of the loop, a print with "Game Over" was shown.

+I solved that by changing the structure to return instead.
+So if the player guesses the right word, the function returns True.
+If the player loses all lives, the function returns False.
+By moving out the check for win or loss, I was able to solve the bug.

+2. When deploying, I found that when a player guessed a word that was wrong, all letters were added to the guessed letters list.
+Because of that, the player couldn't try the letters separated again.
+Because of that, the player got stuck.

+*I solved that by adding a validation for the number of letters in the guess.
+If the player guesses more than one letter, they're guessing for the word.
+If the word is wrong, it's game over.*

 <h2 id="future-features">Future features</h2>